What Is Life insurance?

 Frequently Asked Questions

 Yes, in most cases.
 Insurers assess each application individually.
 Minor or well-controlled conditions (high blood pressure on medication, past minor health issues) may be accepted at standard rates or with a small premium loading.
-More serious conditions may face higher premiums, exclusions for related claims, or in some cases decline.
-A specialist protection adviser has access to insurers who specialise in impaired lives and can find the best available terms for your specific situation.
-Never assume a condition disqualifies you.
+More serious conditions may mean higher premiums, exclusions for related claims, or in some cases a decline.
+A specialist protection adviser has access to insurers who focus on impaired lives and can find the best available terms for your situation.
+Don't assume a condition rules you out.

-Important: Life insurance needs vary significantly.
-Always seek regulated advice from a protection adviser or independent financial adviser for your specific situation.
+Important: Life insurance needs vary significantly by situation.
+Always seek regulated advice from a protection adviser or independent financial adviser for your specific circumstances.
 Educational content only.